Push-Pull Gradient Methods for Distributed Optimization in Networks: Introduction

 Finally, in our proposed methods each agent in the network is allowed to use a different nonnegative stepsize, and only one of such stepsizes needs to be positive.
 This is a unique feature compared to the existing literature (e.g., \cite{nedic2017achieving,xi2018linear}).

-Some of the results related to a variant of Push-Pull can be found in \cite{pu2018push}.
-In contrast, the current work analyzes a different, more communication-efficient variant of Push-Pull, adopts an uncoordinated stepsize policy which generalizes the scheme in \cite{pu2018push} and introduces G-Push-Pull in extra.
+Some of the results related to a variant of Push-Pull will appear in Proceedings of the 57th IEEE Conference on Decision and Control \cite{pu2018push}.
+In contrast, the current work analyzes a different, more communication-efficient variant of Push-Pull, adopts an uncoordinated stepsize policy which generalizes the scheme in \cite{pu2018push}, and introduces G-Push-Pull in extra.
+It also contains detailed proofs omitted from the conference version.